jiahui816/discord-clone/README.md

 This is a Discord Clone Project

 Technology Used:
-React-Redux
+React-Redux,
-Firebase (Google Authentication, Database for Messages) Material-UI
+Firebase (Google Authentication, Database for Messages), Material-UI

 Try out the web app at > https://discord-clone-68bd4.web.app/